owulveryck/blog/content/post/rvm-chromebook.md

 $ rvm install 2.3.0
 ```

-The supid trick here is that everything is installed in my $HOME directory, and as my chromebook is short on disk space: FS full !
+The stupid trick here is that everything is installed in my $HOME directory, and as my Chromebook is short on disk space: FS full !

 Too bad.